top of page

 Mother

-Exploring the world with my daughter Ava (photo above), born in September 2016, and looking at things from a child's perspective is a true enrichment.
+Exploring the world with my daughter Ava (photo above), born in 2016, and looking at things from a child's perspective is a true enrichment.
 Surely, balancing academic research and family life is demanding but it is also mutually beneficial.
-Spending time with my daugher is an important element of my life and I am therefore working at a reduced work-load.

 Data Scientist (in spe)

-From 2025 to 2026, I will be pursuing a Certificate of Advanced Studies (CAS) for Applied Data Science, offered by the University of Bern.
+From mid-2025 to mid-2026, I will be pursuing a Certificate of Advanced Studies (CAS) for Applied Data Science, offered by the University of Bern.
 The main focus lies on Python's extensive opportunities for advancing the data-centered research I am currently doing.

 Research